National People's Army

-The National People's Army (Nationale Volksarmee, /de/; NVA /de/) were the armed forces of the German Democratic Republic (DDR) from 1956 until 1990.
+The National People's Army (Nationale Volksarmee, /de/; NVA /de/) were the armed forces of the German Democratic Republic (GDR) from 1956 until 1990.

 The NVA was organized into four branches: the Landstreitkräfte (Ground Forces), the Volksmarine (Navy), the Luftstreitkräfte (Air Force) and the Grenztruppen (Border Troops).
-The NVA belonged to the Ministry of National Defence and commanded by the National Defense Council of East Germany, which was headquartered in Strausberg - 30 km east of East Berlin.
+The NVA belonged to the Ministry of National Defence and was commanded by the Nationaler Verteidigungsrat (National Defence Council), which were headquartered in Strausberg - 30 km east of East Berlin.
 From 1962, conscription was mandatory for all DDR males aged between 18 and 60 requiring an 18-month service, and it was the only Warsaw Pact military to offer non-combat roles to conscientious objectors, known as "construction soldiers" (Bausoldat).
 The NVA reached 175,300 personnel at its peak in 1987.

 The NVA was formed on 1 March 1956 to succeed the Kasernierte Volkspolizei (Barracked People's Police) and under the influence of the Soviet Army became one of the Warsaw Pact militaries opposing NATO during the Cold War.
 The majority of NATO officers rated the NVA the best military in the Warsaw Pact based on discipline, thoroughness of training, and quality of officer leadership.
 The NVA did not see significant combat but participated in the Warsaw Pact invasion of Czechoslovakia in 1968, deployed military advisors to other Communist states, and manned the Berlin Wall, where they were responsible for numerous deaths.

 The NVA was dissolved on 2 October 1990 with the DDR before German reunification, and its facilities and equipment were handed over to the Bundeswehr (the armed forces of West Germany), which also absorbed most of its personnel below the rank of non-commissioned officer.